cryptomator/cryptomator.github.io/content/nis-2-guideline.en.md

 ---
-title: "NIS 2 Directive: Higher standards for cyber security from October 2024"
+title: "NIS 2 Directive: Higher standards for cybersecurity from October 2024"

 navtitle: "NIS-2-Guideline"
 ---

 ## Introduction

-In the wake of the new [NIS 2 Directive](https://eur-lex.europa.eu/eli/dir/2022/2555/en), which comes into force in October 2024, companies will have to pay more attention to cyber security.
+In the wake of the new [NIS 2 Directive](https://eur-lex.europa.eu/eli/dir/2022/2555/en), which comes into force in October 2024, companies will have to pay more attention to cybersecurity.
 Tools such as Cryptomator, which offers the highest security standards through end-to-end encryption and as [open source software](https://cryptomator.org/open-source/), can help to meet the new requirements.

 ## What is the NIS 2 Directive?

 The NIS-2 Directive (Network and Information Systems Directive) comes into force in October 2024.
-This is a new EU regulation that aims to raise the standards of cyber security within the European Union.
-This directive extends the scope and requirements of the original NIS Directive to improve the resilience and security of critical infrastructure against cyber-attacks.
+This is a new EU regulation that aims to raise the standards of cybersecurity within the European Union.
+This directive extends the scope and requirements of the original NIS Directive to improve the resilience and security of critical infrastructure against cyberattacks.
 It is aimed at a wide range of companies, including those in the energy, transportation, banking, healthcare and digital infrastructure sectors.

 ### Who is affected by the NIS 2 Directive?